JasonXuDeveloper/EasyEcs/README.md

 Sometimes we may want to remove bidirectional dependencies between our code, and ECS is a good way to do this.

-This design pattern offers a clean way to separate the data from the logic, and it's also a good way to improve the performance of our game.
+This design pattern offers a clean way to separate the data from the logic, and it's also a good way to improve the performance.

 ## What is ECS?